AdrianaSaty/nextjs-dashboard-tutorial/README.md

 - create page and logic to add a new invoice
 - revalidatePath that allows to purge cached data on-demand for a specific path
 - redirect
+- create page and logic to edit an invoice and pass the id to this page